1997 The Electric Pixel Company

 One thing you may find is that the game is harder than the original.
 Planets are much larger, so when four or five get onto the screen, it’s almost impossible to survive.
 Losing lives will allow planets to continue to grow (a bit mean!) and would probably have you throwing your SNES through the TV!
 It is a real test to see if you had toughened up since the original’s release.

-Simon did plan however to release the game as Shareware, allowing gamers to play through their SNES emulators, but this never happened.
-Thanks to Evan G who runs Snes Central, he managed to get hold of Simon Nicol who gave permission for the rom to be released to the world… so check out their review and download at http://www.snescentral.com/article.php?id=0115
+When we originally covered this game in a feature in Retro Gamer magazine back around 2005, Simon revealed that he did plan to release the game as Shareware, allowing gamers to play through their SNES emulators, but this never happened.
+Evan G who runs SNES Central, managed to get hold of Simon Nicol around 2006 time, who gave permission for the ROM to be released to the world.